When selecting which products to include within the same Instacart Goal, two main factors should be considered.

-In addition to grouping products that share a significant volume of keywords, it's a good idea to group together products that fall within a similar price range.
-This is because the CPC (Cost-Per-Click) you're able to afford to achieve your desired return, directly relates to how products are priced.
+It's also a good idea to group together products that fall within a similar price range.
+This is because the CPC (Cost-Per-Click) you can afford to achieve your desired return, directly relates to how products are priced.

 For instance, if your target ROAS is 2.0x, the maximum CPC you're willing to pay on any individual keyword will vary significantly depending on price.
 See below: